Teradata (NYSE:TDC) Price Target Cut to $40.00

-Teradata (NYSE:TDC – Get Rating) had its price objective cut by Citigroup from $45.00 to $40.00 in a report released on Tuesday, The Fly reports.
-They currently have a buy rating on the technology company’s stock.
+Teradata (NYSE:TDC – Get Rating) had its price objective dropped by equities research analysts at Craig Hallum from $57.00 to $40.00 in a research note issued on Tuesday, The Fly reports.
+Craig Hallum’s target price indicates a potential upside of 33.16% from the company’s current price.

-Several other research analysts have also commented on TDC.
-TheStreet lowered shares of Teradata from a b- rating to a c rating in a research note on Thursday, August 4th.
-Morgan Stanley decreased their price target on shares of Teradata from $50.00 to $43.00 and set an overweight rating for the company in a research report on Monday, October 17th.
-StockNews.com began coverage on Teradata in a research report on Wednesday, October 12th.
-They issued a buy rating for the company.
-Barclays lowered their price target on Teradata from $36.00 to $33.00 and set an underweight rating on the stock in a report on Tuesday, October 18th.
-Finally, Royal Bank of Canada decreased their price objective on shares of Teradata from $46.00 to $38.00 and set a sector perform rating for the company in a research report on Tuesday, August 30th.
-Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $48.11.
+TDC has been the subject of a number of other reports.
+TheStreet downgraded shares of Teradata from a “b-” rating to a “c” rating in a report on Thursday, August 4th.
+Barclays dropped their price objective on shares of Teradata from $36.00 to $33.00 and set an “underweight” rating for the company in a research report on Tuesday, October 18th.
+StockNews.com initiated coverage on shares of Teradata in a report on Wednesday, October 12th.
+They set a “buy” rating on the stock.
+Credit Suisse Group lowered their price target on Teradata from $35.00 to $30.00 and set an “underperform” rating for the company in a report on Tuesday.
+Finally, Citigroup reduced their price objective on Teradata from $45.00 to $40.00 and set a “buy” rating on the stock in a research note on Tuesday, November 1st.
+Two investment analysts have rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $45.67.

 Teradata Stock Performance